 La Bomba draws lots of regulars among the 1,500 fans per week — foreign backpackers, groovy young porteños and drum-loving ragamuffins from across South America who come to mingle and dance.

 With crowds reminiscent of a Grateful Dead concert, the night’s action starts with confluence of personalities outside.

-Colorfully-dressed twenty-something hand out hugs, liters of beers are shared and smiling street-level entrepreneurs sell everything from burritos, to liters of beer to magic gemstones to those waiting for the festivities to begin.
+Colorfully-dressed twenty-something hand out hugs, share liters of beers and smiling street-level entrepreneurs sell everything from burritos to pot brownies for those waiting for the festivities to begin.